Each section must decide which ideas they will

 responsible for preparing posters and helping with setup.

 Example Pugh chart for comparing fastener concepts.
 "S" means same, or O.

 Your team's communication instructor can help you with preparation for you 3-ideas elevator speeches.
 You will be able to schedule a time for practice on Sunday.

 If you would like to have a team locker in the Pappalardo lab, you can arrange this with Steve Haberek.
 There is also a lockable space under your team's table.

-There is a credit card training session for all financial officers at 4 PM Thursday.
+There is a credit card training session for all financial officers at 4 PM this Thursday.
 All financial officers must attend.
-If you have a conflict, please contact Chevalley Duhart to make alternative arrangments.
+If you have a conflict, please contact Chevalley Duhart to make alternative arrangements.